 — Can I use this with multiple age groups?
 Yes.
 In fact, this curriculum is ideal for using with mixed ages.
 I’ve heard back from customers who have used this curriculum with students as young as 7 or 8 (although I really don’t recommend it for kids this young) and as old as 18.

 — Can I use this curriculum with a group?
 Yes, it is great for using with a group.
 Even if you have no art skills at all, you can offer your group a geography drawing class.
-Just pop the DVDs into a DVD player and have the group watch the drawing lessons.
+Just pop the DVDs into a DVD player (or access the e-course via the Internet) and have the group watch the drawing lessons.
 This is especially helpful if your group has a very small budget and can’t require that each family purchase the curriculum themselves.

 — Is the similarity of your title to “Mapping the World by Heart” intentional?
 Yes, somewhat.
 My curriculum was born out of my frustration and sense of disappointment with that curriculum.
 I determined I could do better.
 I knew that it was likely that many people had experienced what I had– thinking the curriculum was going to provide real instruction and finding it did not.
 (And I had already signed up for a whole year of teaching art and geography to a large group of kids, so I had no choice but to write my own materials week by week.)

 — Can I get extra copies of the curriculum on CD to give to students in a group?
 Yes, just contact me about bulk discounts.

 — Can I get a replacement DVD if one gets damaged?
 Yes, just contact me by email.

 — Can I fit this in somehow with Classical Conversations Challenge A?

 Mapping the World through Art is BEST used as a precursor to Challenge A. It breaks down the process of drawing the world’s coastlines and makes it seem like a manageable task.
 I used this book the year before we did Challenge A and it was a big help.